Everything you need to know

 Does Stretch Zone utilize any special equipment?

-Stretch Zone takes the positioning and stabilization of clients to a new level with our patented strapping system.
+Stretch Zone takes the positioning and stabilization of clients to a new level with our patented strapping system and proprietary tables.
 When the body is stabilized correctly, it can relax and allow a full stretch to occur.

 Stretch Zone’s patented strapping system:

-• Prevents the body from seeking the path of least resistance, whereby untargeted muscles receive the stretch instead of the targeted ones
+• Prevents the body from seeking the path of least resistance, whereby targeted muscles receive the stretch instead of the non-targeted ones

-• Offers a mechanical advantage leading to less effort being required for each stretch
+• Offers a stabilizing advantage leading to less effort being required for each stretch

-Reduces the sensation of fear and loss of control and relaxes the muscles being stretched
+• Reduces the sensation of fear or loss of control and relaxes the muscles being stretched

 • Helps control and alter stretch timing to help overcome the stretch reflex

-• Allows for speedy extension of muscles farther than the central nervous system normally permits
+• Allows for the extension of muscles farther than the central nervous system normally permits

 Is there science behind what Stretch Zone offers?

-You cannot truly ‘stretch’ a muscle.
-Muscles are not very elastic, and muscle length does not truly change despite what the word ‘stretch’ implies.
-Muscles simply do not stretch.
-Muscles extend and retract.
+You cannot truly “stretch” a muscle.
+Muscles are not very elastic, and muscle length does not really change despite what the word “stretch” implies, they extend and retract.
 The distance you can extend a muscle is determined by the sensitivity of the stretch reflex, which is the body’s automatic defense against the dangers of overstretching.

 Weppler, C. H., & Magnusson, S. P. (2010).
 Increasing muscle extensibility: a matter of increasing length or modifying sensation?
 Physical Therapy, 90(3), 438–449. doi:10.2522/ptj.20090012 https://pubmed.ncbi.nlm.nih.gov/20075147/